lark-davis/BTO-to-Kaleidoscope-converter/README.md

 This script converts a BTO Acoustic Pipeline results file (.csv) to a file that can be opened and analysed in Kaleidoscope.

 ## TO RUN
 Place your BTO Pipeline results file (.csv), this script and the sound files that were analysed by BTO Pipeline in the same folder.
-Run this script from that location.
+Edit line 33 in the script to be the name of your BTO results file.
+Run the script.
 A file with your converted results will be created in the working directory, called Converted_BTO_results.csv.
 Open this file in Kaleidoscope as you would a normal results file (meta.csv): File > Open Results.

 ## COLUMN MAPPING
 Kaleidoscope uses fixed column header-names that cannot be changed in the free version.
 Therefore this script re-uses those pre-existing column names and maps them to BTO's column names as follows: